grafana/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 Force download of the public key for verifying plugin signature on startup.
 The default is `false`.
 If disabled, the public key will be retrieved every 10 days.
 Requires `public_key_retrieval_disabled` to be false to have any effect.

-### skip_plugins
+### disable_plugins

-Enter a comma-separated list of plugin identifiers to skip loading (including core plugins).
+Enter a comma-separated list of plugin identifiers to avoid loading (including core plugins).
 These plugins will be hidden in the catalog.

 <hr>